davidroman0O/gronos/docs/watermill.md

 This example demonstrates how to set up a Watermill router with a handler in a Gronos application.

 For more information on Watermill's features and capabilities, please refer to the [Watermill documentation](https://watermill.io/docs/).

+TODO:
+- if you use custom generics, you need to specify it on all UsePublisher and UseSubscriber